fredmorcos/medviz/README.md

 The reason for this is that Github only allows checked-in files up to 50MB.
-I previously used [Git LFS](https://git-lfs.github.com) to store those files but immediately exhausted my large-file quota.
+I previously used [Git LFS](https://git-lfs.github.com) to store those files but immediately exhausted the provided large-file quota.

 To extract the test files, `cd` into the `tests` directory and run `lrzuntar data.tar.lrz`, you should end up with a `tests/data`